hkustDB/Cquirrel-Frontend/codegen/README.md

 ![ops](readme_resources/operators.png)

 #### Value semantics
 Values is a type-marker interface that denotes the different kinds of values in the json.

+A value can be either a constant, an attribute or an expression, distinguish by the "type" field.
+Here are example of values:
+{ //constant value
+  "var_type": "varchar",
+  "type": "constant",
+  "value": "BUILDING"
+}
+{ // attribute value
+  "name": "c_mktsegment",
+  "type": "attribute",
+  "relation": "customer"
+}

+An expression must represent a binary operator expression, such as add, minus, AND, OR, etc.  There will be four fields to represent an expression
+*  left_field: a value that represents the left field of the expression.
+*  right_field: a value that represents the right field of the expression.
+Note the left field and right field can be another expression.
+*  operator: the binary operator in the expression.
+*  type: "expression", indicates the value is a expression.

+In SQL, more general operator like IN, CASE and NOT("!") is legal.
+In Cquirrel, the IN expression will be expressed as multiple OR operators, and NOT("!") is currently not supported.
+Users should rewrite the SQL or the json file to avoid NOT("!") operation, for example, evaluate the NOT("!") operators before writing it into the SQL.

-There are currently 5 types of Values as shown in the objects package class diagram above.
+<s>There are currently 5 types of Values as shown in the objects package class diagram above.

 AggregateProcessFunction values:
 The Values prepended with “Aggregate” are means for AggregateProcessFunction values, used for aggregation: